Integrating by parts at finite density: One-loop consistency checks and additional examples

 The results listed above and in sec.~\ref{sec:1-loopformulae} give great insight into expressions with trivial or quadratic numerator structures.
-To address the subset of cases with numerator structures linear in the zero-components of momenta, let us next discuss the case where the total derivative $\frac{\partial}{\partial p_0}$, which acts on the occupation function.
+To address the subset of cases with numerator structures linear in the zero-components of momenta, let us next discuss the case of the temporal derivative $\frac{\partial}{\partial p_0}$, which acts on the distribution function.
 Unlike the bilinear operators introduced in sec.~\ref{sec:IBPintro}, such an operator allows for relating primed ($\nF'$) integrals to ones with linear numerator structures that cannot be further simplified using linear algebra from other total derivatives.
-The simplest such structure is the temporal IBP relation in eq.~\eqref{eq:ibp:1l:temporal} for $s=-1$
+The simplest such structure is the temporal integro-differential relation in eq.~\eqref{eq:ibp:1l:temporal} for a fixed numerator parameter $s=-1$

 which can again be confirmed to vanish by direct computation of both expressions on the right-hand side.
 The first integral on the right-hand side is given by eq.~\eqref{eq:I:alpha:s}, which was evaluated using the methods introduced in sec.~III of \cite{Gorda:2022yex}.
 By combining the Cauchy theorem and starting with the spatial integral, we obtain